Koundinya12/test_app/README.md

-Hi changed the readme file
+Hi readme is changed now